The Martial Compendium 5E

 Doming Phalanx

-• You gain a +1 to AC for each allied creature that is adjacent to you, up to a maximum of +2 AC.
+• You gain a +1 to AC for each allied creature that is adjacent to you and using a Shield.

-• Allies adjacent to you not using this Stance gain a +1 bonus to AC.
+• Allies adjacent to you that are using a Shield, but not this Fighting Style gain a +1 bonus to AC.

 Art: David Seguin